beibei0611/webSciworkshop21/index.md

 The biological roots of evolutionary and cognitive approaches provide not only a compelling theoretical framework, but also a heritage of robust analytic tools that seek to quantify complex and subjective social phenomena.
 The goal of this workshop will be to introduce evolutionary theory and methods through speakers who have applied them in their own research.
 We will also invite the participants to share Web Science topics that are of interest to them, so that we can discuss how these themes might be addressed using evolutionary and cognitive approaches.

 This workshop will bring into conversation social science and computer science researchers who may not have had the opportunity to come together previously.
-Scholars, researchers and students at any stage of their career and an interest in Web evolution are invited to attend and submit papers related to the workshop theme.
+Scholars, researchers and students at any stage of their career and an interest in Web evolution are invited to participate.

 ### Organisers
 [Maria Priestley](https://www.ecs.soton.ac.uk/people/mp5g15), University of Southampton